-DOA and DNR have developed an application form for Municipalities to apply for financial assistance from the Clean Water Fund Program.
+The Departments of Administration and Natural Resources have developed an application form for Municipalities to apply for financial assistance from the Clean Water Fund Program.
 The application form requires the Municipality to provide technical information regarding the proposed project and the existing wastewater system, a project schedule, financial information relating to the project, and financial and other information relating to the Municipality.
 The application is reviewed by DNR for items pertaining to technical, administrative and environmental matters, including project eligibility and determination of the interest rate category for which the project is eligible.
 The application is reviewed by DOA to determine, among other things: